Azure/azure-sdk-for-js/sdk/storage/README.md

 ### JavaScript Bundle

-To use the SDK with JS bundle in the browsers, simply add a script tag to your HTML pages pointing to the downloaded JS bundle file(s):
+To use the client libraries with JS bundle in the browsers, simply add a script tag to your HTML pages pointing to the downloaded JS bundle file(s):

 ```html
 <script src="https://mydomain/azure-storage-blob.min.js"></script>